netzob/netzob/trunk/doc/documentation/source/index.rst

 attributes and functions of the :mod:`netzob` module, together with short examples for many items.

-A day NETZOB will have a proper and efficient documentation.
+A day Netzob will have a proper and efficient documentation.
 But this day, PYTHON will also have one ! :)

 Indices and tables
 ==================